Club Rowng Safety Adviser | Harry Clark | 07808 118114 |

 Event risk assessments and safety plans

 These are used at all rowing events on the Tyne run or hosted by the club at Newburn.
-Just as an example, you can download the latest versions as prepared for Tyne Head in February 2024 - here.
+Just as an example, you can download as a pdf the latest version as prepared for Rutherford Head on 30 November 2024 here.

 Online incident reporting